hubverse-org/hub-dashboard-predtimechart/README.md

 4. **Server/Dashboard**: We will write a simple dashboard page providing a link to the forecast visualization (predtimechart) page.
 Our initial thought is to implement this via a straighforward [S3 static website](https://docs.aws.amazon.com/AmazonS3/latest/userguide/WebsiteHosting.html) (i.e., a self-contained `index.html` file, perhaps with some JavaScript to access basic [hubverse admin](https://hubverse.io/en/latest/quickstart-hub-admin/intro.html) information to orient the viewer such as hub name, tasks summary, etc.) Two comparable sites are https://respicast.ecdc.europa.eu/ (especially) and https://covid19forecasthub.org/ .
 See [Dashboard architecture] below for details.

+# Assumptions/limitations

+Initially the visualization will have these limitations:

+- Only one round block in `tasks.json > rounds` can be plotted.
+- Only one `model_tasks` group within that round block can be plotted, and only `model_tasks` groups with `quantile` [output_types](https://hubverse.io/en/latest/user-guide/model-output.html#formats-of-model-output) will be considered.
+- The hub has `reference_date`|`origin_date` and `target_date`|`target_end_date` task IDs in `tasks.json > rounds > model_tasks > task_ids`.
+- Only forecast data will be plotted, not target data.
+- Model metadata must contain a boolean `designated_model` field.
+- others: @todo

+# Required hub configuration

+Some visualization-related information must be configured for each hub, including:

+- which interval levels to show. initially: None, 50%, 95%
+- which round block in `tasks.json` to use
+- reference_date column name
+- target_date column name
+- name of boolean field for model inclusion. initially we will assume it is `designated_model`
+- names of hub models - to be listed first
+- `initial_checked_models` (a predtimechart option)
+- others: @todo

 # Dashboard architecture

-Our initial thinking is an approach where we provide a fixed layout (e.g., a menubar at top and a content area in the middle, such as found at https://respicast.ecdc.europa.eu/ ) that allows limited customization [specified by convention](https://en.wikipedia.org/wiki/Convention_over_configuration) via markdown files (some with specific names) placed in directories with specific name.
+Our initial thinking is an approach where we provide a fixed layout (e.g., a menubar at top and a content area in the middle, such as found at https://respicast.ecdc.europa.eu/ ) that allows limited customization [specified by convention](https://en.wikipedia.org/wiki/Convention_over_configuration) via markdown files (some with specific names) placed in directories with specific names.
 Details:

 - Configurable content is specified via markdown files located in a directory named `hub-website` (say) in the root hub directory.
-- The site layout is a single column (100% width) with two rows: A menubar/header at the top, and a content area taking the rest of the vertical space.
+- The site layout is a single column (100% width) with two rows: A menubar/header at the top, and a content area taking up the rest of the vertical space.
 - The menubar contains these items (from left to right): Home (brand image/text), "Forecasts", "Evaluations", "Background", "Community", "Get in touch".
 - The content area depends on the selected menu item:
   - Home: Content is loaded from `hub-website/home.md`.